The most simple definition of an atom is to use either its chemical symbol or its atomic number, thus:

 In addition to the symbol or atomic number, a label can be added to an atom.
 The format of the label is: "(text)" (without the quotation marks), that is, "open curved bracket, text, closed curved bracket" The label should be immediately after the chemical symbol or after the isotopic mass, if present.

-text can be up to38 characters long, but much shorter descriptions should normally be used, otherwise the layout of the output becomes very messy. text can be any description that does not involve any of the symbols ")", or "+", or "-" if MOZYME is used.
+text can be up to 38 characters long, but much shorter descriptions should normally be used, otherwise the layout of the output becomes very messy.
+If MOZYME is used, avoid any of the symbols "0", "+", and "-" unless an atom must have a charge, see below, instead use SETPI to explicitly assign π bonds, and CVB to explicitly make or break bonds.

 Examples of atom labels: